BARKING HAVERING AND DISTRICT BADMINTON LEAGUE

 H. Shuttles & Light Refreshments

 Shall be provided by the home club.
-All Mixed Division 1, Men’s Divisions1, Ladies Division 1, and Ladies Pairs Division 1 matches shall be played with feathered shuttles.
+All Mixed Division 1, Combination Division 1, Men’s Division 1, Ladies Division 1, and Ladies Pairs Division 1 matches shall be played with feathered shuttles.

 Shall be provided by both or all clubs.
 Team captains will liaise with their opposite numbers in inter-club matches to mutually agree a method of resolving any disputes arising from doubtful interpretation of the rules by any player.